 For lunch, we stopped in the village of Apeiranthos.
 The white streets of this beautiful village are lined with local marble, making it a beautiful place to wander and get lost in the labyrinth of small streets.

 We had a delicious lunch at Amorginos Restaurant, where we got to sample two famous dishes in this village — a veal with eggplant, tomato sauce, and cheese baked and topped with yogurt, and roasto.
 Roasto is pork thigh aged for two months and stuffed with garlic, pepper, and cooked in tomato sauce.
 While I’m not usually a huge pork fan (unless it is bacon or pancetta), this dish was delicious!
-If you see it in on a menu be sure to try it!
+If you see it on a menu be sure to try it!

 The final stop on our tour was at a vineyard.
-While Naxos has the most vineyards and vines that go back for millennia, it is not known for its wine making.
+While Naxos has the most vineyards and vines that go back for millennia, it is not known for its wine-making.
 In fact, most of the wine on Naxos combines all sorts of grapes and ferments them together, producing a very strong house wine.
 But one winemaker is looking to change that by producing a more refined wine using traditional grapes from Naxos.

 A vineyard tour and tasting was the perfect way to end our tour with Philema Food Tours.
 That evening we enjoyed another simple, but delicious meal nearby in Agios Prokopios at Giannoulis.

 After a busy few days, we wanted to take a day to just relax and enjoy the beautiful beach at Agios Prokopios.
 In the evening, we headed into Naxos Town to try out Oinohoros, the wine bar owned by the winemaker we met on our tour the day before.
-While many people choose to have sunset drinks at a rooftop bar in town, we enjoyed this small wine bar tucked into a side street and focused on small lot Greek wines.
+While many people choose to have sunset drinks at a rooftop bar in town, we enjoyed this small wine bar tucked into a side street and focused on small lot of Greek wines.

 We then walked over to the Portara, or Apollo’s Temple, for sunset.
-Of course we arrived too late to get an ideal spot but it wasn’t so crowded that we couldn’t still get a decent view.
+Of course, we arrived too late to get an ideal spot but it wasn’t so crowded that we couldn’t still get a decent view.
 Dinner that evening was in the romantic courtyard at Doukato, just a short walk from the Temple.
 The food was just ok but the setting was nice.
 For something more lively, check out Apostolis in Old Town.

 We took our last full day in Naxos to explore Chora, or Naxos Town.
 After getting lost a few times in the labyrinth of the Old Market the night before, we wanted to explore this area and the castle ruins by the light of day.
 After a few hours of walking around, we had a quick coffee on the rooftop terrace at the 520 Cocktail Bar & Restaurant, which was much more mellow during the day than it was the night before.